hannahkamundson/gmail-clean-up/README.md

 # gmail-clean-up
-A UI to quickly clean up Gmail
+A cli app to quickly clean up Gmail